 My boys chant “Howdy, gnomes!” to each group of statues they see.
 Hundreds of these fantastical creatures are tucked away on every part of the trail.
 Some in tree stumps.
 Some under branches.
 Some attached to trees.
 They are everywhere!

 “Hey!
 That one’s meditating in the air!”
 The boys giggle.

 Many of the small statues are broken or have fallen over.
 We try to fix the little homes in the village the best we can.

 Toward the end of the trail is a “Gnome Graveyard.”
-We take a look at a pile of broken gnome pieces placed in a wooden frame on the ground.
+We look at a pile of broken gnome pieces placed in a wooden frame on the ground.
 My oldest son gets a little sad.
 “I wonder why this is here?” he questions.
-We stay silent for a few seconds and move on to exit the trail.
+We stay silent for a few seconds and exit the trail.

 Leaving our own gnomes

 Through my research, I found out that the Gnome Village had been vandalized not too long ago.
 Most of the village was replaced by community members.
 My kids each donated one gnome to the trail, in the spirit of community effort and to help keep this trail open for future hikers.

 We were able to purchase a couple from a local store ahead of time and place them in the forest to help mitigate some of the loss that the trail has faced.